ibm-cloud-docs/Cloudant/api/attachments.md

 A full list of media types is available in the [media types](http://en.wikipedia.org/wiki/Internet_media_type#List_of_common_media_types){: new_window}{: external} article.

-### Example JSON document that includes an inline attachment of a jpeg image
+See the following example JSON document that includes an inline attachment of a jpeg image:

 ```json
 {